Merge or unmerge cells in Numbers on iPad

 Note: If you don’t see Merge Cells, you might have selected entire columns or rows, or a header cell and a body cell, which can’t be merged, even if they’re adjacent.

 If only one of the cells contains content prior to merging, the merged cell retains the content and formatting of that cell.

-If a fill colour is applied to the top-left cell, the merged cell takes on the fill colour.
+If a fill color is applied to the top-left cell, the merged cell takes on the fill color.

 If you used a form to enter data into a table, you can’t merge any of the cells in the table.

 Tap the cell, tap in the bottom-right corner of the screen, then tap Unmerge Cell.

 All the newly created cells take on the formatting and fill color of the merged cell.